-The licensee: Used the site-specific GMRS hazard, consistent with the information in the Seismic Hazard and Screening Report (SHSR) or its update, that was evaluated and accepted in the NRC staff assessment, when calculating the SFP high confidence of low probability of failure (HCLPF) value.
-Yes Notes from the reviewer: The NRC staff reviewed the licensee's calculation AMN-12-CALC-001, Rev. 0, as a part of the audit process for Callaway.
-The staff notes that the calculation derives seismic input values for the Fuel Building from other seismic input values that were ultimately generated by the NRC-accepted GMRS.
+The licensee: Used the site-specific GMRS hazard, consistent with the information in the Seismic Hazard and Screening Report (SHSR) or its update, that was evaluated and accepted in the NRC staff assessment when calculating the SFP high confidence of low probability of failure (HCLPF) value.
+Yes

+1. The NRC staff reviewed the licensee's calculation 178089-CA-001, Columbia Generating Station Spent Fuel Pool Structure Integrity Evaluation, Revision 0, as a part of the audit process for Columbia.
+The calculation derives seismic input values for the Reactor Building by scaling spectra from other seismic input values that were generated for Columbia's seismic probabilistic risk assessment (SPRA) reference earthquake (RE).
 See conclusion below for details.

-Deviation(s) or Deficiency(ies), and Resolution: No deviations or deficiencies were identified.
-The NRC staff concludes: The licensee's derivation of the Fuel Building In-Structure Response Spectra (ISRS) using enveloping, scaled, and smoothed data from the ISRS of the Auxiliary/Control Building (that was generated using the GMRS) is reasonable for the purposes of this calculation.
-Scaling of response spectra is a common practice in seismic evaluations, and Callaway's implementation of this practice is reasonable for this purpose.
+No deviations or deficiencies were identified.

+The NRC staff concludes that:

+The licensee's derivation of the Reactor Building In-Structure Response Spectra (ISRS) using scaled data from the ISRS of the SPRA RE is reasonable for the purposes of this calculation.
+Scaling of response spectra is a common practice in seismic evaluations, and Columbia's implementation of this practice is reasonable for this purpose.